codio/knowledge/source/instructors/setupcourses/assignment-settings/virtual-coach.rst

 .. image:: /img/vc-and-extensions/preference-extensions.png
     :alt: Development Mode for testing extensions

-10. Paste the **index.js** webpage URL that you copied in Step 1 in the Source Code URL field
+10. Paste the **index.js** webpage URL that you copied in Step 7 in the Source Code URL field.

 11. Paste the contents of the metadata.json file that you copied in Step 2 in the **metadata** section, and click **Save changes**.